bonitasoft/bonita-engine/platform/platform-setup/src/main/standalone/README.md

 * it creates the structure of the database (tables, primary / foreign keys, indices, ...)
 * it inserts the default minimum data
 * it inserts the Bonita Engine + Bonita Portal minimum configuration in database
-* it also allows to automatically configure a Bonita Tomcat / WildFly bundle to run on the right database
+* it also allows to automatically configure a Bonita Tomcat bundle to run on the right database

 Requirements
 ---